About The Maryland Department of Veterans Affairs

 - The Maryland Veterans Trust receives donations, and then makes grants and loans to veterans and their family members who are in dire financial situations, or to private organizations that help veterans.
 The Trust Fund gives citizens, businesses, and other organizations a way to express their support to veteran causes through their donations and contributions.

-The Department is assisted by the Maryland Veterans Commission; the Maryland Veterans Home Commission; the War Memorial Commission; and the Maryland Military Monuments Commission.
+The Department is assisted by the Maryland Veterans Commission; the Maryland Veterans Home Commission; and the War Memorial Commission.

 For a listing of our staff, please view the staff directory page.